Netec-Mx/ANG_FRONT/Capítulo8/Capitulo8.1/Readme.md

 }
 ```

-- Luego, añade la guardia a la ruta:
+- Luego, añadir la guardia a la ruta:

 ```typescript